 Teaching English, Translating or Interpreting in France

-Although France is a big country, globally there’s only an estimated 129 million French speakers.
-What this means is that most switched on French parents want their offspring to speak another language and most business owners now realise that they are limiting their potential if they’re communicating in French only.
+Although France is a large country, globally, there are only an estimated 300 million French speakers worldwide.
+What this means is that most switched-on French parents want their offspring to speak another language, and most business owners now realise they are limiting their potential if they communicate only in French.

-With just over a quarter of the world’s population communicating online in English, there’s no getting away from the fact that if you want a piece of the global action, that’s the language of choice and more and more French people are realising this.
-What this means is that if you are a native English-speaker who also speaks French, you have great potential to make income for your new life in France.
+With just over a quarter of the world’s population communicating online in English, there’s no getting away from the fact that if you want a piece of the global action, that’s the language of choice, and more and more French people are realising this.
+What this means is that if you are a native English speaker who also speaks French, you have great potential to make an income for your new life in France.

-There are three key ways that you can do this.
-The first is by teaching English, the second is by translating and the third, by interpreting.
-Although for the latter two, an excellent command of French is a pre-requisite, for the first, it’s arguably better if your French isn’t all that great.
+There are three key ways to do this.
+The first is teaching English, the second is translating, and the third is interpreting.
+Although an excellent command of French is a prerequisite for the latter two, for the first, it’s arguably better if your French isn’t all that great.

 Teach English as a Foreign Language